MarkellRichards/content_creator_ai_series/README.md

 - DDD tactical patterns and domain oriented folder structure
 - Alembic for database migrations

+### Part 4: React.
+User Interface

+Part 4 adds a user interface to our solution.
+Here's what to expect:

+- Scaffolding a React application with Rspack
+- How to use TanStack Router and Query
+- Learn the WebSocket WebAPI
+- Styling a website using Tailwind CSS
+- Setting up CRUD endpoints using FastAPI
+- How to perform joins using SqlAlchemy ORM
+- How to do pagination

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to contribute new features, please follow these steps: